-- $n_0$ is Cochran's sample size?
+- $n_0$ is Cochran's sample size

 - $N$ is the population size, and

 - $n$ is the new, adjusted sample size.

-Keeping in view the ground realities of Water conservation in Pakistan and their relationship with the farmers, Multistage and purposive sampling methodology is used in drawing the sample.
-At the first stage predetermined number of Water conservation is drawn.
-The sample size will be 2 to 5 percent of total number of Water conservation.
-This will be divided proportionally in each province/unit and then district.
-While selecting Water conservation for baseline survey, due diligence will be used to ensure that various types, lengths, and capacity of the Water conservation are represented.
+Keeping in view the ground realities of water conservations in KP and their relation with the farmers, multistage and purposive sampling methodology will be used in drawing the sample.
+At the first stage predetermined number and type of water conservation activities identified and drawn.
+The sample size will be determined using sampling calculator.
+This will be divided proportionally in each activities, zone and district and then district.
 Efforts will also be made to adequately represent all areas in the sample.

-In the second stage the sample will be drawn from the beneficiaries of the concerned Water Conservation selected.
+In the second stage the sample will be drawn from the beneficiaries of the concerned water conservation activities selected.
 These beneficiaries are the farmers using the water for farming purposes.
 The beneficiaries consist of two types of farmers:

-- i) The owners of a piece of land on this Water Conservation and members of the "Water Users Associations", - ii) The farmers use the water of the same Water Conservation but not the owners of the land.
+- i) The owners of a piece of land less than 12.5 acres on this water conservation activity. - ii) The tenants use the water conservations activity they are not the owners of the land.
 They are the tenants, cultivating land on leasing on share basis.